 NEWSPAPERS AND MAGAZINES

 Nigel has written an exclusive weekly column for The Observer Magazine since 1993.
-He is also a contributing editor of Food Monthly.
+He has also been contributing editor of Food Monthly since its launch a decade ago.
 His chatty, diary-style Sunday column has become much loved and imitated.
-He writes regularly for the The Royal Horticultural Society's magazine The Garden, and has written for Sainsbury's Magazine for nineteen years.
+He writes regularly for the The Royal Horticultural Society's magazine The Garden, and has written for Sainsbury's Magazine for twenty years.